dddrrreee/cs140e-win19/lab1-blink/lab.md

   Mechanically:
-  1. Connect the USB-to-TTL Serial cable's power (red) and ground  (black) wires to the pi 5v and ground pins of the pi.
+  1. Connect the USB-to-TTL Serial cable's power (red) and ground  (black) wires to the two 5v and ground pins on the pi that are next to each other (see your printout).
-  2. Plug into your USB port.
+  2. Plug the USB-TTY into your USB port.
-  3. Hook your LED up to ground and power to make sure it's wired correctly.
+  3. Connect  your LED up to another ground pin and a power pin to make sure it works, and you know how to to.
   If it doesn't go on, reverse it.
 If still doesn't go on, plug someone else's working version into your computer.
 If that doesn't work, ask.